Mac-COMP-127-Fall-2022/course-project-daniel-justin-noel/README.md

 The UI class manages the scoring and displays the beginning text prior to the game starting.

 The CustodyBattle class serves as the main class that contains methods contribuiting to the game's function.
 These methods are, but not limited to, the power-ups, resetting the game, and checking which keys are pressed by mapping each key to a list and running a check on them.
 In order to run the game, a player must click the mouse on the canvas and wait 3 seconds before the ball begins to move.
+The game also contains two power-ups that increase paddle size based on the amount of points that each player accumulates and lawyers that the players summon when they are on the brink of victory.

 ## CREDIT
 References obtained from COMP127, Breakout HW, Preceptors Tim, Jeremy, Miriam, and Pong.